 5.31 These assessments have helped the Steering Group formulate a robust and appropriate approach to the delivery of housing in the plan.
-Unfortunately, prior to the submission version of the plan being finalised Site 13 (St Nicholas Church) and Site 14 (The Rectory in East Lavant) were withdrawn by the landowners.
+Unfortunately, prior to the submission version of the plan being finalized Site 13 (St Nicholas Church) and Site 14 (The Postery in Fact Layant) were with drawn by finalised Site 13 (St Nicholas Church) and Site 14 (The Rectory in East Lavant) were withdrawn by the landowners.